basin-global/Situs-Protocol/README.md

 Make sure .env has PRIMARY_KEY (or MNEMONIC) and BASESCAN_API_KEY values filled in. *Never* share your PRIMARY_KEY or MNEMONIC with anyone (or check into a repo).

+If `ignition/deployments/chain-84532` does not exist, run one of these two commands.

 Start a new terminal and execute:
 ```bash
 npm run deployandverify baseTestnet